sinbaddoraji/ExplorerX/README.md

   - Refresh the current directory to see changes made to files and directories.

-  - Search for files and directories by name using a search box.
+  - Search for files and directories by name or patterns using a search box.

   - Open files and directories by double-clicking on them in the list view.